Mausami14/ProjectAssignment/README.md

 # Selenium Test Project with Cucumber and Webdriver
 This project demonstrates how to automate testing of the borrowing calculator on given website using Selenium, Cucumber, and Webdriver.
 The tests are written in Java.

-Prerequisites
+## Prerequisites:
 Java JDK 8 or higher
 Maven 3.6 or higher
 Eclipse or any other IDE that supports Java
 Getting started
 Clone this repository to your local machine.
 Open Eclipse or your IDE of choice, and import the project as a Maven project.
-Download the latest version of chromedriver from here and add it to your system PATH.
+Download the latest version of chromedriver and add it to your system PATH.
 # Run the TestRunner.java
 file located in the src/test/java folder as a JUnit test.
 ## Run from bash terminal